ytthuan/LeoSQLServerRServices/CampaignManagement/SQLR/readme.md

 The PowerShell script will trigger the champion model to run on the production data.
 The script can be found in the main folder with the file name **Scoring.ps1**

+Follow the [SQLR Instructions](../Resources/Instructions/SQLR_Instructions.md) to execute these scripts.